Mill Bridge, North Carolina

 Mill Bridge is an unincorporated community and populated place officially registered as Mill Bridge in 1874.
 It is located primarily in Atwell Township and Steele Township in Rowan County, North Carolina, United States.
 With part extending into Mount Ulla Township.
-The prominent features include the Kerr Mill and Thyatira Presbyterian Church.
+The prominent features include the Kerr Mill, Thyatira Presbyterian Church, and Millbridge Speedway.

 History

 While there have been farmers and large plantations in the area since the mid-1700s, the community of Mill Bridge was not officially registered until 1874.
 The Mill Bridge post office existed from July 23, 1874, to September 30, 1903, with Mary E. McCubbin as the first postmaster.
 In the 1880s, Mill Bridge was a small prosperous agricultural community, centered around it historic Thyatira Presbyterian Church.
 After the Civil War, many freed slaves remained in the region, where there community was centered around the church, Oakland Presbyterian Church, which was established by the Northern Presbyterian Church.

 While Mill Bridge has never been used as a U.S. Census or demographic location, it has been used as a postal location and the population has never been more than a few hundred people based on available maps.
 The nearby historic sites, including Kerr Mill, Owen-Harrison House, and Thyatira Presbyterian Church have defined the community.